UQComputingSociety/uqcsbot-slack/CONTRIBUTING.md

     * If we suggest changes then:
     * Make the required updates.
     * Re-run the test suite to ensure tests are still passing.

+1. If the PR is a small addition, one approval should suffice before merging.
+Else for more complicated PRs, multiple approvals may be necessary.

 That's it!
 Thank you for your contribution!